-One of the most important preventive measures is the HPV vaccination.
-The Standing Commission on Vaccination (STIKO) at the Robert Koch Institute recommends the HPV vaccination for boys and girls aged 9 to 17.
-Vaccination should be given between the ages of 9 and 14, if possible, but no later than the age of 17 (by the day before the 18th birthday).
+The HPV vaccination is one of the most important preventive measures enabling the prevention of certain HPV-related diseases.
+The Standing Commission on Vaccination (STIKO) at the Robert Koch Institute recommends HPV vaccination for boys and girls aged 9 to 17.
+Vaccination should ideally be given between the ages of 9 and 14, but no later than the age of 17 (by the day before the 18th birthday).